JJMUSA/Domain-Adaptation-With-SNES/README.md

 # Domain-Adaptation-With-SNES
-A Domain Adaptation approach that uses SNES to optimise a Feature Extractor.
-The Model is tested on MNIST and office-31 dataset.
+A Domain Adaptation approach, that uses an Evalutionary algorithm to train a Convalutional neural network to extract features that are transferable from source to target domain.